Dakad/exhnt-mongolastic/README.md

 # Elastic Mongo
 **Docker setup to get Elasticsearch and MongoDB up and running**

-This repo has not been maintained for some years.
-The current version of Docker Compose is not compatible with the scripts found in this repository.
+This repo has not been maintained for a few years.
 TODO: Update scripts and write a GitHub Actions script to warn me if it breaks again.